cmayer/DeepNNPhylogeny/README.md

 - model prediction for amino acid alignments
 - topology prediction for amino acid alignments

-## Installing required software using the Anaconda package manager:
+## Installing the required machine learning libraries using the Anaconda package manager:
-First create a conda environment for your tensorflow module:
+It is recommended to create a conda environment for your tensorflow module:
 ```
 conda create --name name_of_the_conda_environment python tensorflow scikit-learn
 conda activate name_of_the_conda_environment
 ```

-## On Linux and Mac OS X the programs can be installed as follows:
+## On Linux and Mac OS X the DeepNNPhylogeny software can be installed as follows:
 ```
 - Download the DeepNNPhylogeny archive or clone the github repository locally.
 - If you downloaded the archive: type on the command line: